Meet Our Keynote Speakers

 United in Treaty will take place in Edmonton, Alberta at the Edmonton Inn & Conference Centre.
 Located just five minutes from the city’s downtown, this convenient, amenity-rich venue is Edmonton’s largest meeting space and offers the perfect, welcoming environment for a meaningful, connected, community-focused event.

-A dedicated room block has been arranged at the Edmonton Inn & Conference Centre for attendees of the United in Treaty Conference, scheduled for September 16–18, 2025.
+A dedicated room block has been arranged at the Edmonton Inn & Conference Centre for attendees of the United in Treaty Conference, scheduled for May 4th–6th, 2026.
 Located at 11834 Kingsway Avenue, Edmonton, AB, this venue offers 260 spacious guest rooms and is recognized as Edmonton's largest conference hotel, providing ample space and amenities for conference participants.

 To reserve your accommodation, please contact the hotel directly at 1-888-747-4114.
 Mention your attendance at the United in Treaty Conference to access the special group rate.
 For more information about the hotel and its facilities, visit their official website: edmontoninn.ca